 Christie and Dick Reed live amongst the vines and handle all aspects of the business from choosing new grape varieties, site selection, production, tasting room, wholesale marketing and special events at both the tasting room and the vineyard.

-Their eldest daughter Keely joined the family business 2010 as Marketing Director.
-She handles all aspects of Direct to Consumer Marketing and also does her fair share of bottling, learning about vineyards management, crush crew, etc.
+Their eldest daughter Keely joined the family business 2010 as Marketing Director and is now General Manager.
+She handles all aspects of Direct to Consumer Marketing and also with bottling, learning about vineyards management, crush crew, etc.